-Maia Lyall, Circle Lu, Muhamad Iqbal, and Panayiotis Pavlides
+Maia Lyall, Circle Lu, Muhamad Iqbal, & Panayiotis Pavlides

-Expanding on a recent discovery that humans and their pets share beneficial strains of bacteria leading to healthier immune systems, Protocream is a probiotic cream that encourages this transmission between human and canine.
+Sharebiota expands on recent discoveries that humans and their pets share beneficial strains of bacteria leading to healthier immune systems.
+It is a public installation that integrates collection, production, and distribution of dog microbiota.
+Learn more about Sharebiota.

-Karen Campa, Katie Dobberstein, Fabien Florek, and Corinna Hartinger
+Karen Campa, Katie Dobberstein, Fabien Florek, & Corinna Hartinger

 If a scent can trigger a memory, why can't it capture it?
-Olfactory Communication encapsulates genetically engineered bacteria in a piece of jewelry to allow the wearer to capture a scent photograph/moment in time.
+Olfact encapsulates genetically engineered bacteria in a piece of jewelry to allow the wearer to capture a scent photograph/moment in time.
+Learn more about Olfact.

 Larissa Pschetz is an interaction designer and assistant professor (UK lecturer) at the University of Edinburgh.
 She has collaborated with molecular biologists, social scientists, and the Edinburgh Genome Foundry in several research projects and is currently integrating synthetic biology themes in the school of design at the University of Edinburgh.
 Larissa studied Interface Design at University of Applied Sciences Potsdam, and completed a Microsoft-funded PhD in Design.
 Her professional experience includes work at agencies such as HID in Hamburg, IDxS in Berlin, and companies such as IBM Research in U.S. and Microsoft Research in UK and China.